Moss Hart: Moss Hart and Kitty Carlisle Hart New Play Initiative

-Developed as an offshoot of the very successful New Play Initiative of Burbank, California's, Grove Theater Center, the Moss Hart and Kitty Carlisle Hart New Play Initiative (Hart NPI) expands the program to one of the few programs of its kind where a playwright will be guaranteed a production of his/her play in Los Angeles (Burbank), as well as an Off-Broadway Premiere at 59E59 Theaters in New York City.
-The GTC New Play Initiative is the brainchild of producers Charles Johanson and Kevin Cochran (founders of Grove Theater Center) and its expansion to a truly bi-coastal program with the focus on the author and their vision for their work.
-The Hart NPI is under the leadership of Moss Hart's son Christopher Hart (artistic director), Kevin Cochran (producing artistic director) and Charles Johanson (executive director).
-In the first Hart NPI play cycle (2017-2018) there were 1,243 submissions from 44 states and 6 countries!.
-The Hart NPI will select 16-21 semifinalists, which will then be narrowed down to eight finalists and the eight will be narrowed down to the winners: Four Bronze Hart NPI winners will have a reading of their play at 59E59 Theaters, two Silver Hart NPI winners will have a production of their play in Los Angeles (Burbank), at the GTC Burbank and the Gold Hart NPI winner will have an Off-Broadway premiere at 59E59 Theaters.
-Dr. Catherine Hart (Moss and Kitty's daughter, who also serves on the board of trustees of the Hart NPI) said that "Having a program like this in Moss & Kitty's name would have made them proud."
+Developed as an offshoot of the New Play Initiative of Burbank, California's Grove Theater Center, the Moss Hart and Kitty Carlisle Hart New Play Initiative (Hart NPI) guarantees playwrights a production of their play in Los Angeles (Burbank), as well as an Off-Broadway Premiere at 59E59 Theaters in New York City.
+The GTC New Play Initiative was the idea of producers Charles Johanson and Kevin Cochran (founders of Grove Theater Center), eventually expanding to include both the East and West Coasts.
+The Hart NPI is under the leadership of Moss Hart's son Christopher Hart as artistic director, Kevin Cochran as producing artistic director, and Charles Johanson as executive director.
+In the first Hart NPI play cycle (2017–2018) there were 1,243 submissions from 44 states and 6 countries.